Alejandro Hernandez De la Lanza

 Job market paper

-How do mandate-driven updates influence user engagement over time?
+How do mandated mobile app updates influence user engagement and app performance?

 with Maria R. Ibanez